 - Having too many cysts in the cervix can create difficulties in reproductive care.

-- The cysts may break and result in release or discharge, odor and bleeding.
+- The cysts may break and release or discharge odor and bleeding.

 - Larger cysts can be confused with malignant tumors and cause the patient to undergo unnecessary surgeries.

 - Large or multiple cysts can cause infertility or difficulty conceiving by allowing fluid to pool in the uterus.